Simondared/PG278Q-fedora-resolution-fix/README.md

 If your monitor is connected to a port other than DP-1, edit the script and replace DP-1 with the correct port (e.g., DP-3).

 ### **Disclaimer**
 Use this script at your own risk.
 The author is not responsible for any damage to your system.
+This script has only been tested on one system (it might not work on yours).